 In addition, technology can help by allowing bankers to complete work outside of the office.

-Similarly, implementing proper project management systems and processes can also aid productivity and limit some extraneous hours spent in the office.
+Similarly, implementing proper investment banking data rooms and processes can also aid productivity and limit some extraneous hours spent in the office.